EdTheBass/right-align-code/README.md

 # Right-Align-Code
-Right align go oogabooga you have lost your sanity

 To right-align your code, just execute the program and pass in your input and output files with `python right-align.py input-file output-file`.